 Please continue to check the availability of this course—enrollment may vary before the deadline to add:

 Examines key areas of financial decision making.
 With cases and problems, issues such as capital budgeting, leasing, mergers, and acquisitions examined.
 Prerequisites: BSAD 180; Business Administration major or minor; Minimum Junior standing.

-Prereqs enforced by the system: BSAD 180; BSAD or CSIS majors; BSAD minors; Minimum Junior standing; Required course specific fee of $25; Open to Degree and CDE students.
+Prereqs enforced by the system: BSAD 180; BSAD majors and BSAD minors; Minimum Junior standing; Open to all Degree and Continuing Education students

-This class will focus on corporate financial theory and practice with valuation as the background narrative.
+This course focuses on corporate financial theory and practice with company and stock valuation as the background narrative.
 We will review the CAPM and cost of capital.
 We will study how capital structure theory and practice, dividend policy theory and practice, and sources of long-term financing are related to corporate value.
 We will also study how these ideas are used in discounted cash flow (DCF) valuation models.

 to on Tuesday and Thursday

 Note: These dates may not be accurate for select courses during the Summer Session.

 Courses may be cancelled due to low enrollment.
 Show your interest by enrolling.

 |Last Day to Drop|

 |Last Day to Withdraw with 50% Refund|